GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/dea_maps.md

 ## Navigate time and location

-You can navigate through data products across both location and time.
+You can navigate through datasets across both location and time.

 * Change to a different time by clicking the **Time** value in the left sidebar, or clicking on the timeline at the bottom.
 * Zoom in and out of the map by scrolling the mouse, or use the "**+**" and "**-**" buttons.